A Minimum Demo

 ax.set_ylabel('Expression Intensity')

-Here Slc38a2 looks like a nuclear localized genes as its estimated expression intensity is high when the relative position is near zero (corresponding to nuclear center); Col1a1 could be a nuclear edge localized gene as its expression intensity peaks around relative position 0.3; Actn1 should be a cytoplasmic localized gene as its expression intensity peak around 0.6; and Cyb5r3 should be a cell membrane localized gene as its expression intensity peaks near 1 (corresponding to the cell membrane).
+Here Slc38a2 looks like a nuclear localized gene as its estimated expression intensity is high when the relative position is near zero (corresponding to nuclear center); Col1a1 could be a nuclear edge localized gene as its expression intensity peaks around relative position 0.3; Actn1 should be a cytoplasmic localized gene as its expression intensity peaks around 0.6; and Cyb5r3 should be a cell membrane localized gene as its expression intensity peaks near 1 (corresponding to the cell membrane).

 More to plot: We can further plot the cells and genes to have a more intuitive sense of the localization patterns.